juposs/python/README.md

     mail:
         from myutil import mail

-        Modify defaults in the Class and use the minumum parameters: instance = mail(subject, text, receipient)
+        Modify defaults and use the minumum parameters: instance = mail(subject, text, receipient)

         or give all parameters: